AtlasOfLivingAustralia/ala-security-project/README.md

 ### JWT support
 - ```security.jwt.enabled``` - Defaults to true.
 True indicates the plugin should check for JWTs on incoming requests.
 - ```security.jwt.fallback-to-legacy-behaviour``` - Defaults to true.
-True indicates that if not JWT is present on a request, legacy api keys will be checked instead.
+True indicates that if no JWT is present on a request, legacy api keys will be checked instead.
 - ```security.jwt.discovery-uri``` - The discovery URI of the OIDC provider.
 JWT validation will be bootstrapped from this document.
 - ```security.jwt.connect-timeout-ms``` - HTTP request connection timeout
 - ```security.jwt.read-timeout-ms``` - HTTP request read timeout
+- ```security.jwt.required-claims``` - The claims that must be present on the JWT for it to be valid.
+By default this is `"sub", "iat", "exp", "nbf", "cid", "jti"`
+- ```security.jwt.required-scopes``` - List of scopes that are required for all JWT endpoints in this app

 ### Mandatory
 - ```security.apikey.check.serviceUrl``` - URL of the API Key service endpoint, up to and including the key parameter name.
 E.g. https://auth.ala.org.au/apikey/ws/check?apikey=